d-oit/doitBrainstrom/status.md

 # Implementation Status

-This document tracks the progress of implementing the specifications from the `specs/` directory.
+This document tracks the progress of implementing the specifications (.md files) from the `specs/` directory.

 ## In Progress
-- Performance Optimization (PERF-006)
-- Security Implementation (SEC-007)
-- Documentation (DOC-008)
-- Quality Assurance (QA-009)
-- Deployment (DEPLOY-010)

 ## Completed
 - Project Setup and Configuration (SETUP-001)